 For example, if you own a house or rent an apartment, you have an idea of how to find and maintain either.
 So, you might consider investing in single or multifamily property.
 If you have a good head for business, investing in startups may suit you.
 If you’re familiar with farming or crops, you could consider those options.
-You can even breed and race thoroughbred horses as investments in your IRA.
+You can even breed and race thoroughbred horses or run an alpaca farm as investments in your IRA.
 Your choices are quite extensive, as we explained and listed in our blog a few weeks ago.

 Once you understand how many possibilities exist—you’ll begin to correlate opportunities with your own knowledge.
 And, that’s when you’ll realize it’s not too hard to find investment alternatives to the stock market for your self-directed IRA.
 But, as promised, below are a few places you can start.

 10 Ways You Can Find Investment Alternatives to the Stock Market

 Maybe the investors you know invest in things you aren’t interested in.
 However, don’t count them out.
 They may know others with knowledge of assets you’d consider.

 If you don’t know any investors, ask your friends.
 They may have investor friends they can introduce you to.